WeCARe-Workshop/wecare-workshop.github.io/_pages/schedule.md

 After a short welcome, we will start the workshop with the submitted three-minute videos from the participants (see [Video Format](/Participate#video-format) for instructions), followed by discussions.
 The videos will be available on this website but also be shown live in the video-conference using Zoom.
-This introduction will be followed by a brainwriting session in Mural that can be finished offline to collect ideas and challenges for inclusive interactions.
+This introduction will be followed by a brainwriting session in Miro that can be finished offline to collect ideas and challenges for inclusive interactions.
 <script>
   customUtcToLocalTime("2020-10-05 10:00 UTC+2","slot1");
 </script>

 ## Monday, 14-15 CEST -- "Identify Challenges" <span id="slot2" ></span>
 We want to establish a common understanding of the key challenges in current AV-VRU research.
 We will revise open questions from submitted workshop papers to derive topics for a break-out session.
-The participants will be split into multiple groups that discuss a topic for eight minutes in a Zoom session using Mural as online whiteboard to write down and group ideas.
+The participants will be split into multiple groups that discuss a topic for eight minutes in a Zoom session using Miro as online whiteboard to write down and group ideas.
 Possible subjects might be: “technology for AV-VRU communication including mobile devices”, “identification of cultural differences in traffic”, or “inclusive interfaces for impaired people”.
 The groups switch every eight minutes.
 After 24 minutes, each group presents the outcome of the table they are sitting at in about five minutes.

-Between this and the next session, participants will be asked to add their most important research challenges to a dedicated Mural board.
+Between this and the next session, participants will be asked to add their most important research challenges to a dedicated Miro board.
 The workshop organizers will cluster the presented findings for the next part of the workshop.
 <script>
   customUtcToLocalTime("2020-10-05 14:00 UTC+2","slot2");
 </script>